K Family Dental

 NEW PATIENT CHECK-UP AND CLEAN

-K Family Dental offers new patients a check-up and clean for $159; our no gap six-monthly check-up and clean appointments are covered by all health insurance funds.
+K Family Dental offers new patients a check-up and clean for $180 or no gap check-up and clean appointments are covered by all health insurance funds.

 GUM DISEASE TREATMENT AND AFTER-CARE